Yinnis97/Yinculator/README.md

 ## Setup Instructions

-1. Git Copy the repository.
+1. Git Clone the repository.
 3. Run the build.bat script.
 4. A Release folder should now be available.
 5. Open the Release folder.